 Already this year, crashes have claimed the lives of 125 people - 24 more than at the same time last year.

+In the vast majority of cases, alcohol, speed and not wearing safety belts were factors.
 "While we often get focused on the statistics, behind every crash is a real person whose death or injury is preventable.

 "If we keep going at the current rate, there will be at least another 180 empty pairs of shoes representing those lives that have been needlessly taken from us by the end of this year," Mr Cliff says.